ytakemon/GRETTA/README.md

 4. Perform *in silico* genetic screen.
 5. Visualize results

+### Co-essential network mapping

+1. Install `GINIR` and download accompanying data
+2. Run correlation coefficient analysis.
+3. Calculate inflection points of negative/positive curve to determine a threshold.
+4. Apply threshold.
+5. Visualize results

 ## Example: Identifying *ARID1A* genetic interactions

-*ARID1A* encodes a member of the chromatic remodeling SWItch/Sucrose Non-Fermentable (SWI/SNF) complex and is a frequently mutated gene in cancer.
+*ARID1A* encodes a member of the chromatin remodeling SWItch/Sucrose Non-Fermentable (SWI/SNF) complex and is a frequently mutated gene in cancer.
 It is known that *ARID1A* and its homolog, *ARID1B*, are synthetic lethal to one another: The dual loss of ARID1A and its